FelipeSchefer/FelipeSchefer/README.md

 - 🔭 I’m currently searching for new opportunities.
-- 🌱 I’m currently learning React, Node.js and TypeScript.
+- 🌱 I’m currently learning React, Node.js, and TypeScript.
-- 👯 I’m looking to collaborate on with companies and people that want to help each other to build something great withing where we work.
+- 👯 I’m looking to collaborate on with companies and people that want to help each other to build something great within where we work.
 - 💬 Ask me about my plans and interests.
-- 📫 How to reach me: you can click on one of the above option.
+- 📫 How to reach me: you can click on one of the above options.
-- ⚡ Fun fact: I come from being an eletronic technician who only spoke portuguese to a multilingual and developer in basically 3 years.
+- ⚡ Fun fact: I come from being an electronic technician who only spoke Portuguese to a multilingual and developer in basically 3 years.

-_**Languages**_  | _**Nivel**_
+_**Languages**_  | _**Level**_
 :--------- | :------
 Portugues  | Native
 English    | Advanced